RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-18-releases/_index.md

 - RS62986 - When upgrading from version 6.0.x to 6.2.x, you must restart `cnm_exec`.

+- RS102128 - In a multi-cluster setup, each `crdt_syncer` disconnects from all peered clusters when only one cluster goes down.

 ### Upgrade limitations

 Before you upgrade a cluster that hosts Active-Active databases with modules to v6.2.18, perform the following steps: